5 Tips for Summer Eye Protection

 Safety eyewear should protect your eyes on all sides.
 Regular glasses leave a gap at the top near your eyebrow and on the sides near your temples.
 Wraparound styles of safety glasses seem like a good option, but they can warp your vision, especially if you’re wearing prescription lenses.

 Instead, top and side shields are a more streamlined, low-profile option that won’t give your funhouse mirror vision.
+It’s sort of like a wide-brimmed hat but for your eyes.

 5. Anti-Fog